Goob-Station/goobsite/src/content/posts/changelog01/index.md

 [whateverusername0](https://github.com/whateverusername0), also known as John Station, for his work on Supermatter and Changelings, we strive to make our gameplay more diverse, and adding more antagonists plays a large part in that.\
 [Piras314](https://github.com/Simple-Station/Einstein-Engines), for wrangling the contributors and making my life just a little easier.

-### I want to thank all the players, contributors, and staff that have made this server possible, and I know we have a lot more to come in the following months! - Durk
+### Finally, I want to thank all the players, contributors, and staff that have made the success of this server possible, and I know we have a lot more to look forward to in the following months! - Durk
 ---
 ## Supermatter Engine - VMSoldius & whateverusername0
 ![SuperMatter](./supermatter.png)